When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 Usually, you don’t have to take medication for rubber bands.

-But, if you take other meditation or have other health problems, follow your doctor’s advice.
+But, if you take other medications or have other health problems, follow your doctor’s advice.

 3. Apply orthodontic wax.